Last updated: Sept 30, 2020.

 - Shops and markets: are in operation, but there are special measures in place, e.g. wearing masks, screening body temperature and washing/sanitizing hands when entering.

-- Restaurants: are open till 7.00 p.m. with special measures regarding sanitization and social distancing.
-No alcohol can be sold.
+- Restaurants: are open till 10.00 p.m. with special measures regarding sanitization and social distancing.

-- Bars and alcohol: bars are closed and cannot sell alcohol.
-Alcohol however still can be purchased in special shops on takeaway (for home consumption) and in hotels (for checked-in clients only on room service basis).
+- Bars and alcohol: bars are open till 10.00 p.m. daily, and they can sell alcohol.
+Alcohol can also be purchased in special shops on takeaway (for home consumption) and in hotels (for checked-in clients only on room service basis).

 Other COVID measures in Kenya (that is good to know about)

 - Gathering: all public and private gatherings with more than 15 people are banned.
-Only close relatives can attend weddings and funerals and the number of participants cannot exceed 15.
+The number of participants at weddings and funerals cannot exceed 200.

 - Churches and mosques: are open but have to comply with special regulations (e.g. wearing facemasks, washing/sanitizing hands, social distancing, max.
-1-hour service and max.
-100 participants).
+1.5-hour service, and max.
+200 participants).

-- Schools: schools, kindergartens and universities are closed till – at least – January 2021.
+- Schools: schools, kindergartens, and universities are closed till further notice.

-The above information is valid as of Aug 10.
+The above information is valid at the time of updating.
 For up to date information please check with the nearest Kenyan embassy or consulate.